ptmcg/littletable/how_to_use_littletable.md

     employees.where(zipcode="12345", title="Manager")
     student.where(**{"class":"Algebra"})

+It is not necessary for the attributes to be indexed to use `Table.where()`.

 Querying for attribute value ranges
 -----------------------------------
+`Table.where()` supports performing queries on one or more exact matches against entries in the table:

+    employees.where(dept="Engineering")

 `Table.where()` will also accept a callable that takes a record and returns a bool to indicate if the record is a match: